tarwn/lessthandot-hugo/blogs/content/posts/2010-04-15-do-you-use-column-param-or-param-is-null.md

 ---
-title: 'Do you use  Column=@Param OR @Param IS NULL in your WHERE clause?
-Don’t, it doesn’t perform'
+title: "Do you use  Column=@Param OR @Param IS NULL in your WHERE clause?
+Don't, it doesn't perform"
 author: SQLDenis
 type: post
 date: 2010-04-15T09:55:44+00:00